 The E4Effort System:

-Encourages a Growth Mindset by measuring and reporting student effort!
+- Encourages a Growth Mindset by having the teacher consistently observe and report student effort!
 Dweck, Carol S. Mindset: The New Psychology of Success.
 Ballentine Books, 2008.

-Gets students to focus better through the practice of cold calling. “…the single most powerful technique in this book is, I believe, Cold Call” (Doug Lemov, pg 114).
+- Gets students to focus better through the practice of cold calling. “…the single most powerful technique in this book is, I believe, Cold Call” (Doug Lemov, pg 114).
 Lemov, Doug.
-Teach Like A Champion: 49 Techniquest That Put Students On the Path to College.
+Teach Like A Champion: 49 Techniques That Put Students On the Path to College.
 Jossey-Bass, 2010.